 This area was originally a plain full of nice grass, so when Edo Castle was being built, they came here to get straw for the thatched roofs of some of the buildings.
 So the area naturally became known as THE place for buying straw for all of Edo’s thatched-roofing needs.

-I’ve looked all over for pictures buildings in Edo Castle with thatched roofs but I couldn’t find anything.
+I’ve looked all over for pictures buildings in Edo Castle with thatched roofs but I couldn’t find much (presumably most of them had burned down before the advent of photography).
 So by the Bakumatsu they’d either replaced all of the roofs with nice fireproof tiles… or through some strange coincidence no one managed to photograph any of those buildings.
 My guess is that in 250 years of rule, the Tokugawa found the time and money to upgrade.